EthoWatcher/Reliability/readme.md

 # Reliability tools
-Here, we propose algorithms for the calculation of Cohen’s K and associated measures (Kmax, Prevalence or P,and Bias or B) of behavioral ratings, aimed to estimate and evaluate inter- and intra-HO reliability for all and each of the recorded behavioral categories.
+Here, we propose algorithms for the calculation of Cohen’s K and associated measures (Kmax, Prevalence or P,and Bias or B) of behavioral ratings, aimed to estimate and evaluate inter- and intra-HO reliability.
+This software use bootstrap technique to infer this parameters to population, and calculate 95% confidence intervals for the metrics.